- COVID-19 has exacerbated many of the risk factors for families that can lead to child abuse and neglect.

 Leading child and family agencies are calling on the Victorian Government to provide additional, sustained investment in effective early intervention programs, to reduce the number of children experiencing harm and entering the child protection and out-of-home care system.

-In 2018-19, there were more than 47,000 children involved with the child protection system in Victoria – around 3 per cent of all Victorian children – and nearly 12,000 children are living in out-of-home care.
+In 2018-19, there were more than 47,000 children involved with the child protection system in Victoria – around 3% of all Victorian children – and nearly 12,000 children are living in out-of-home care.

 “These are shocking numbers.
 In fact, the number of children being removed from their families in Victoria continues to be the worst in Australia.”